 Use our Veterinarian Job Description template to craft a job ad.
 It is best to customize it to touch on some of the points mentioned above.
 Try to keep it short.

 2. Post your job ad on the right job boards.

-While it is best to actively recruit veterinarians because of how competitive the labor market is, the first step to finding vets to work for you is to post your job ad to Glassdoor and Indeed.
+While it is best to actively recruit veterinarians because of how competitive the labor market is, the first step to finding vets to work for you is to post your job ad to Indeed.
 This way, you reach a very wide audience, and they are often the first stop for anyone looking for work.

 Then, post your job ad to niche sites that target veterinarians.
 American Veterinary Medical Association, American College of Veterinary Internal Medicine, iHireVeterinary, and The Vet Recruiter are great options.